bryan0806/UdacityCarND-Behavioral-Cloning-P3/writeup.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines ???) consisted of a convolution neural network with the following layers and layer sizes of 9.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric) There are some modifications with below picture.
+I skipped dense layer 10 and let 50 to directly 1.

 ![alt text][image1]